Resources for Teachers

 - Such conversations can serve as a point of entry for students who might otherwise be distrustful of, intimidated by, or disinterested in science.

-As of June 2016, this section includes two examples of brief presentations illustrating what is possible.
+As a starting point, this section includes two examples of brief presentations illustrating what is possible.
 In addition, a concluding Recommended Readings page, provides links to resources for instructors, particularly for leading ethics discussions.

 Note: These resources are intended for use with or without modification for the purpose of education or other not for profit activities.
 All that we ask is that you credit the source of the original material.